 9. Build an indoor fairy garden with a terrarium and succulents

-No outside space?
+No outdoor space?
 No problem.
-Add some fairy magic to a large terrarium and use succulents for a low maintenence indoor garden.
+Add some fairy magic to a large terrarium and use succulents for a low maintenance indoor garden.

 10. Use ice lolly sticks and glitter for your fairy construction

-Get super arts n'crafty by gluing together old ice lolly sticks to build everything from houses to benches to front doors.
+Get super arts and crafty by glueing together old ice lolly sticks to build everything from houses to benches to front doors.

 11. Create a replica of your own home

-Flaunt your architctural prowess by basing your fairy house on your own home.
+Flaunt your architectural prowess by basing your fairy house on your own home.

 12. Let your kids pick their own flowers to plant in the fairy garden

 No fairy garden is complete without flowers, so let your little ones decide which they'd like to include.